lydell/eslint-plugin-simple-import-sort/README.md

 // Absolute imports, full URLs and other imports. import b from "https://example.com/script.js";
+import Error from "@/components/error.vue";
 import c from "/";
 import d from "/home/user/foo";
-import Error from "@/components/error.vue"

 // Relative imports.
-import e from "../../utils";
-import f from "../..";
+import e from "../..";
-import type { B } from "../types";
+import f from "../../Utils"; // Case insensitive. import type { B } from "../types";
 import typeof C from "../types";
-import g from "./constants";
+import g from ".";
-import h from "./styles";
+import h from "./constants";
-import i from "html-loader!./text.html";
+import i from "./styles";
-import j from ".";
+import j from "html-loader!./text.html";

 // Regardless of group, imported items are sorted like this: import {
   // First, Flow type imports.
   type x,
   typeof y,
+  // Numbers are sorted by their numeric value: img1, img2, img10,
+  // Then everything else, alphabetically: k,
+  L, // Case insensitive.
-  // Then everything else, alphabetically: k, l, m as anotherName, // Sorted by the original name “m”, not “anotherName”. n,
+  m as anotherName, // Sorted by the original name “m”, not “anotherName”. m as tie, // But do use the \`as\` name in case of a tie. n,
-} from ".";
+} from "./x";
 ```

 <!--